Philadelphia Birth Injury Lawyer

 There are various factors that increase the risk of birth injury cases.
 While premature delivery can increase the risk, infants lager than 9.9 pounds are more susceptible to shoulder dystocia.
 Excessive traction put on the baby’s head or neck during the delivery could increase the risk of a birth injury.
 Other factors that increase birth injuries include:

 - Prolonged delivery

 Aside from the delivery process, the mother’s structure could have an impact on the birthing process.
-The size of the mother’s pelvis is not adequate for a child birth and can cause complications if the doctors to not prepare accordingly.
+The size of the mother’s pelvis is not adequate for a child birth and can cause a birth injury if the doctors to not prepare accordingly.